Research

 • Injury/safety

-Dr. Hoffman's work has been published in leading health services and gerontological journals such as JAMA Network Open, the Journal of General Internal Medicine, Journal of the American Geriatrics Society, Journal of Aging and Health, Medical Care, Health Services Research, and The Gerontologist.
+Dr. Hoffman's work has been published in leading health services and gerontological journals such as Health Affairs, JAMA Network Open, the Journal of General Internal Medicine, Journal of the American Geriatrics Society, Journal of Aging and Health, Medical Care, Health Services Research, and The Gerontologist.

 Current Research Grants and Programs